apache/streampipes-website/docs/06_extend-sdk-migrations.md

 ### Implementing a Concrete Migration

 StreamPipes offers three distinct migration mechanisms tailored to specific types of pipeline
-elements: `AdapterMigrator`, `DataProcessorMigrator`, and `DataSinkMigrator`.
+elements: `IAdapterMigrator`, `IDataProcessorMigrator`, and `IDataSinkMigrator`.
-These migration mechanisms are presented as abstract classes and require the implementation of two fundamental methods:
+These migration mechanisms are presented as interfaces and require the implementation of two fundamental methods:

 * `config()`: This method defines the configuration for the migration, encompassing all essential metadata related to the migration process.